 Timber cladding is readily available and affordable

 Compared to other options, timber cladding is often cheaper to buy and easier to get hold of, which is a big part of its popularity.
+With simple fixing methods, it is also easy to install.
 This makes timber a suitable option also for self-builders.

 Choosing a wood type for your cladding